 Technology Safety Summit

-WESNET is hosting the inaugural Technology Safety Summit in Sydney on 21 November 2016 at the Telstra Customer Insight Centre.
+WESNET is hosting the second annual Technology Safety Summit in Melbourne on 26-27 Ocotber 2017 at the Jasper Hotel.
 For more information visit the conference website.